IzahSohail/videoassignment/README.md

   Sliding all the way to the end of the slider takes the user to the video experience page.

+  Here I added:
-  Here I added a back to home button with some basic styling so the user can go back to the home page and restart the experience.
-At the end of each video, the user is given a choice between 2 options so I had to figure out how to implement that.
+  - a back to home button with some basic styling so the user can go back to the home page and restart the experience.
+  - At the end of each video, the user is given a choice between 2 options so I had to figure out how to implement that.
 Again, I had to work with a lot of javascript code to make this possible since we also had to play specific videos depending on the choices made by the user.
-  I also added a typewriter text effect to text that is displayed at the end of each video for a better user experience.
+  - I also added a typewriter text effect to text that is displayed at the end of each video for a better user experience.